crisme95/LockedIn/README.md

     - Select the `Locked-In` folder and click **Select Folder**.

 5. **Ready to Go!**
     - The extension should now appear in your extensions list and its icon will be added to your browser's toolbar.
+You can pin the extension to the toolbar for easier access.

 ---